jeka-dev/demo-build-conventions/README.md

 This repository contains opinionated build templates for JeKa.

-By 'build template,' we refer to KBeans already configured for building a certain kind of project by setting specific parameters.
+By 'build template,' we refer to KBeans already configured for building a certain kind of projects by setting specific parameters.

 For instance, an organization might create a build template for building, testing, and deploying Spring-Boot applications on Kubernetes.